scaffold-eth/se-2-challenges/README.md

 🔨 Use the `Debug Contracts` tab to call the approve and sellTokens() at first but then...

-🔍 Look in the `App.jsx` for the extra approve/sell UI to uncomment!
+🔍 Look in the `packages/nextjs/pages/token-vendor.tsx` for the extra approve/sell UI to uncomment!

 ### 🥅 Goal